elsatmr/askcet-beauty2/backend/README.md

 Install ffmpeg: `brew install ffmpeg`

-## ElasticSearch

-Not necessary because the elasticsearch service has been deployed to EC2 server.
+## ElasticSearch (Not necessary because the elasticsearch service has been deployed to EC2 server)

 #### Connect to SSH
 run `./run_aws.sh {ADDRESS}`